Image for: Nina Salomon

 Deputy Division Director, Corrections and Reentry

-Nina Salomon oversees the Improving Outcomes for Youth Statewide Juvenile Justice Initiative, supporting states to develop, adopt, and implement legislative reforms.
-Nina was a lead author of the School Discipline Consensus Report, and leads the organization’s efforts to improve educational outcomes for youth involved with the juvenile justice system.
-Previously, she was a policy advisor at EducationCounsel LLC, a national policy and legal consulting firm, where she provided assistance to clients at state education agencies, school districts, and national organizations to advance policy change.
-As an investment associate at The Chicago Public Education Fund, Nina conducted due diligence on prospective investments and managed projects to ensure they achieved performance benchmarks.
-She also conducted research and wrote policy briefs and funding guides to support charter schools and youth development programs and worked in government relations for a national youth development organization.
+Nina Salomon leads state engagement efforts for the Corrections & Reentry Division, including the Improving Outcomes for Youth Initiative and Reentry 2030, and coordinates state policy change initiatives with other divisions.
+Nina has led juvenile justice policy initiatives leading to legislative changes in multiple states and spearheaded Reentry 2030 launches across the country.
+She was also a lead author of the School Discipline Consensus Report.
+Previously, she was a policy advisor at EducationCounsel LLC, a national policy and legal consulting firm, and an investment associate at The Chicago Public Education Fund.
+She also conducted research and wrote policy briefs and funding guides to support education and youth development programs and worked in government relations for a national youth development organization.
 Nina earned a BA in political science from The George Washington University and an MSEd in education policy from the University of Pennsylvania.

 More work by this author